 Flora and Fauna: A Natural Wonderland

 The Mardi Himal region is a biodiversity hotspot, home to a wide variety of flora and fauna.
 The forests are dominated by rhododendron, oak, and bamboo trees.
-In spring, the rhododendron forests burst into a riot of colors, creating a surreal and enchanting landscape.
+In spring, the rhododendron forests burst into a riot of colours, creating a surreal and enchanting landscape.

 The region is also home to a variety of wildlife, including Himalayan tahr, musk deer, and snow leopards.
 Birdwatchers will be delighted by the diverse avian population, which includes pheasants, eagles, and vultures.